Lexus' New Crossover Reveals The Company's Big Ambitions

 Jumping Into A Red-Hot Segment

-The SUV and crossover market is “bread and butter to us,” Lexus Corporate Manger Brian Bolain told Business Insider at the New York Auto Show last week.
+The SUV and crossover market is “bread and butter to us,” Lexus Corporate Manager of Marketing Communications Brian Bolain told Business Insider at the New York Auto Show last week.
 But the cars have been mostly popular among Americans.

 “For such a long time, it was a specifically U.S. phenomenon,” Bolain said.
 Now, “there’s just suddenly an immense desire for small crossovers.”
 This “is probably the first time I remember seeing one segment on fire globally, at an equal pace … across Europe, across Asia, across North America.”